-4.11 Unsafe Programming
+5.1.12 Unsafe Programming

 In recognition of the occasional need to step outside the type system or to perform “risky” operations, Ada provides clearly identified language features to do so.
 Examples include the generic Unchecked_Conversion for unsafe type-conversions or Unchecked_Deallocation for the deallocation of heap objects regardless of the existence of surviving references to the object.
 If unsafe programming is employed in a unit, then the unit needs to specify the respective generic unit in its context clause, thus identifying potentially unsafe units.
 Similarly, there are ways to create a potentially unsafe global pointer to a local object, using the Unchecked_Access attribute.
 A restriction pragma can be used to disallow uses of Unchecked_Access.
 The pragma Suppress allows an implementation to omit certain run-time checks.

-5 General guidance for Ada

-5.1 Ada Language Design

-Ada has been designed with emphasis on software engineering principles that support the development of high-integrity applications.
-For example, Ada is strongly typed thereby preventing vulnerabilities associated with type mismatch.
-Similarly, Ada includes boundary checking on arrays as part of the standard language which prevents buffer overflow vulnerabilities.
-Most of the language can be used to develop applications without known vulnerabilities.
-Other views of avoiding programming mistakes and design flaws are addressed by [1], [2], [4], [24], [26] and [29].
-Specific guidance regarding for programming in safety and/or security environments see [5][6][11][12][25][28].

 5.2 Top Avoidance Mechanisms